azalea-rs/azalea/azalea-language/README.md

 # Azalea Language

-Translate Minecraft strings from their id.
+Translate Minecraft strings from their ID.

 # Examples